 For warning area shapefiles specified using the -shape command line option, it processes metadata from the corresponding database files.
 The database file is assumed to exist at exactly the same path as the shapefile, but with a ".dbf" suffix instead of ".shp".
-Note that only shapefiles exactly following the NOAA National Hurricane Center's (NHC) "gtwo_areas_YYYYMMDDHHMM.shp" file naming and corresonding metadata conventions are supported.
-For each shapefile record, the database file defines up to three corresponding probability values.
-The first percentage is interpreted as the probability of genesis inside the shape within 48 hours.
-The second and, if provided, third percentages are interpreted as the 120-hour and 168-hour probabilities, respectively.
+Note that only shapefiles exactly following the NOAA National Hurricane Center's (NHC) "gtwo_areas_YYYYMMDDHHMM.shp" file naming and corresponding metadata conventions are supported.
+For each shapefile record, the database file defines corresponding probability values for one or more time periods.
+Percentages may be provided for the probability of genesis inside the shape within 2, 5, or 7 days from issuance time that is parsed from the file name.
+Note that 5 day probabilities were discontinued in 2023.
+The 2 and 7 day probabilities are provided in database file fields named "PROB2DAY" and "PROB7DAY", respectively.
 Care is taken to identify and either ignore or update duplicate shapes found in the input.